SciLifeLab/scilifelab.github.io/README.md

 icon_img: my_project/my-icon.png
 ```

-It's highly recommended that you compose a poster image, for example with project logo.
+It's highly recommended that you compose a poster image for your project.
+It doesn't have to be very difficult, just include 1) a large background image and 2) your project logo.

+1. Consider an abstract or somewhat simple image.
+You can easily find great [public domain][unsplash] [photos][magdeleine] online.

 Don't worry too much about the file size - ~300-400 KB is totally fine.
-Bigger is better.

-Creating the poster doesn't have to be very difficult.
-Grab a [public domain][unsplash] [photo][magdeleine] and compose with [Sketch][sketch], Keynote, or Powerpoint.
+Make sure it is at least 1600x800 pixels.
+Finally, please consider running the background image through a [JPG minifier][jpegreducer] before commiting it to the repository.

+2. A Project logo can be composed with relatively cheap tools like [Sketch][sketch], Keynote, or Powerpoint.
+If you want something even simpler you can check out [Squarespace Logo](http://www.squarespace.com/logo/).

+Please look for options to export your logo in the vector format SVG.
+You  future proof your logo to work great on all screens (infinite scalability), it's a drop-in replacement for a regular (binary) PNG file, and you keep the size of the image as small as possible.

 #### Step 3: Write the body of project page